-- AAS members and other scientists who communicate with the public but whose primary occupation is scientific research and/or education rather than science journalism may be granted press privileges if they qualify (see above) but must pay to register for the meeting as required by normal AAS meeting rules and regulations.
+- Meeting attendees who communicate with the public but whose primary occupation is scientific research and/or education, not science journalism, may be granted press privileges if they meet the above qualifications but will not receive complimentary registration.

-- Public-information officers, publishers, and literary agents who are attending the meeting as exhibitors and whose exhibitor fee has already covered either full or exhibit-hall-only registration may be granted press privileges if they qualify (see above).
+- Public-information officers, publishers, and literary agents who are attending the meeting as exhibitors and whose exhibitor fee has already covered either full or exhibit-hall-only registration may be granted press privileges if they meet the above qualifications.

 Who is not eligible for complimentary AAS press registration?